dsolstad/Network-Tools/README.md

 ```

 # Parse network shares into CSV
 Recursively parses nmap scans (xml) looking for network shares (SMB/CIFS/NFS/FTP), discovered with the plugins smb-enum-shares, smb-ls, ftp-anon and nfs-ls, and presents the result in a merged CSV.
+It will also show permissions for each share, and show where no authentication is required.

 Example of nmap scan to run first:
 ```